Borbez2/ASL-recognizer/README.md

 ## How it works

-The app uses a pre-trained EfficientNetB0 model (trained with `train_model.py`) to classify hand gestures.
-MediaPipe's hand tracking isolates your hand in the video frame before passing the image to the neural network for classification.
+The app uses a neural network model (trained with `train_model.py`) to classify hand gestures.
+MediaPipe's hand tracking extracts hand landmarks (x, y, z coordinates) from the video frame, which are then passed to the neural network for classification.

+The process involves two main steps:
+1. Landmark extraction: MediaPipe extracts 21 hand landmarks from each image
+2. Classification: A Multi-Layer Perceptron model predicts the ASL sign based on these landmarks

-The dataset contains thousands of labeled images representing the ASL alphabet, which are essential for training the model to accurately recognize gestures.
+The dataset contains thousands of labeled images representing the ASL alphabet, which are processed to extract hand landmarks for training the model to accurately recognize gestures.